 Swati has been a part of Srishti since 1999 as faculty and Head of programme for the Department of textile design, where she has been responsible for teaching as well as curriculum development at the undergraduate level.

 With an Undergraduate Diploma in Textiles, specialising in weaving, she went on to work with a State of the Art mill, Himatsingka Seide Ltd in Bangalore from 1987 to 1990.
 Following this she went to the National Institute of design, Ahmedabad to pursue her PG Diploma in Textile design.
 Her 24 years of work experience spans across a diverse range from working as a designer with leading brands like The Bombay Store, the designer Ritu Kumar and teaching at NIFT, Bangalore and Srishti.
 She has worked closely with crafts persons for design development in the traditional hand loom weaving styles of Orissa and West Bengal and with several other craft groups in North Karnataka as well as Kutch, Gujarat.
 She is interested in the area of Social design & works with students and rural artisans to help create sustainable livelihoods through craft practices.

-Syed Gowhar Andrabi
+Syed Gowhar Andrabi (On leave)

 Gowhar is a practicing graphic designer and lecturer.
 His 15 years of design industry experience includes print, identity, advertising, packaging, interactive, web, and exhibition design.
 He has worked with leading design agencies and publication houses in India, Middle East, and the UK with major international brands.